 Today dentists have several choices when it comes to the materials that are used to restore teeth that are fractured or decayed.
-At our Elkhart dental office, Dr. Snyder prefers to use composite fillings to provide you with a more natural looking, minimally invasive restoration.
+Dr. Snyder prefers to use composite fillings to provide you with a more natural looking, minimally invasive restoration.

 The advantages of composite fillings include:

 - A more aesthetically pleasing option, since they match your natural tooth color